tcarland/kvm-qemu-ansible/docs/03-kvm-operations.md

   ```
   --boot kernel=casper/vmlinuz,initrd=casper/initrd,kernel_args="console=ttyS0"
   ```
-  Note, that mounting the iso as Read-only won't work as the installer wants the initrd image to be writeable.
+  Note, that mounting the ISO as Read-only won't work as the installer wants the *initrd* image to be writeable.

 ### Local-only VMs